-Now is an exciting time for transport and logistics.
-Companies that operate in the industry will need to adapt to a number of challenges and trends that are coming their way over the next few years, spurred on by wider developments such as Brexit and the rapid expansion of ecommerce.
+That being said, now is an exciting time for transport and logistics.
+Companies that operate in the industry will need to adapt to a number of challenges and trends that are coming their way in 2021 and beyond, spurred on by wider developments such as the impact of COVID, Brexit, growing artificial intelligence and the rapid expansion of ecommerce.

-During the course of this article, we’ll take a look at the main issues and changes facing the sector in 2020 and beyond.
-Beginning with the labour shortage in transport and logistics, we’ll move on to address the productivity gap and important developments in governance and regulations.
+During the course of this article, we’ll take a look at the main issues and changes faced by the sector in 2020 and predictions for 2021.
+Beginning with the global impact of COVID-19, the rise in e-commerce, labour shortage in transport and logistics, we’ll move on to address the productivity gap and important developments in governance and regulations.

 The growth of ecommerce in recent years has increased the pressure on the already strained supply of labour in the transport and logistics industry.
 What’s more, this trend shows no signs of slowing: current statistics suggest that ecommerce sales in the UK will have risen to US$84,885m in 2020 and by 2040, 95% of purchases worldwide will be made online.

-As online sales increase, there are more and more job opportunities for workers throughout the supply chain, from warehouse operatives to HGV drivers.
+As online sales increase and interests shift towards personalised service offerings and product variety, there are more and more job opportunities for workers throughout the supply chain, from warehouse operatives to HGV drivers.
 Yet one of the main challenges facing the industry is how to fill these new roles.
 There is a serious shortage of labour in transport and logistics, particularly in the UK where Brexit has begun to discourage EU workers.